-1. Joining a Videoconference (Mediation, Prehearing Conference, Due Process Hearing)
+1. Joining a Video-conference (Mediation, Prehearing Conference, Due Process Hearing)

 Joining a video-conferenced meeting will require use of a computer/tablet/smartphone, or other device, with a camera, speaker, microphone and internet capability.
 Participants shall appear in the meeting from a location free from distractions.
-The participants should make reasonable efforts to minimize background noise and maintain adequate room lighting.
+Participants will not be permitted to appear or participate while operating a moving vehicle.
+Participants should make reasonable efforts to minimize background noise and maintain adequate room lighting.
 Use of virtual background images is at the discretion of the Mediator/IHO.
 Once the meeting is scheduled, the Mediator/IHO will send the participants an invitation, via email, containing a link to join the meeting.
 In some cases, the participants may be able to see the email addresses for other participants.
 The meeting invitations are intended for the sole purpose of connecting parties to the meeting at the scheduled time.
 Replies should not be sent to invitation emails.
 The meeting invitations will be: